Swoorup/wgsl-bindgen/README.md

 [![Latest Version](https://img.shields.io/crates/v/wgsl_bindgen.svg)](https://crates.io/crates/wgsl_bindgen) [![docs.rs](https://docs.rs/wgsl_bindgen/badge.svg)](https://docs.rs/wgsl_bindgen)
 An experimental library for generating typesafe Rust bindings from [WGSL](https://www.w3.org/TR/WGSL/) shaders to [wgpu](https://github.com/gfx-rs/wgpu).

-wgsl_bindgen is designed to be incorporated into the compilation process using a build script.
-The WGSL shaders are parsed using [naga](https://github.com/gfx-rs/naga) to generate a corresponding Rust module.
-The generated Rust module contains the type definitions and boilerplate code needed to work with the WGSL shader module.
-Using the generated code can also reduce many instances of invalid API usage. wgsl_bindgen facilitates a shader focused workflow where edits to WGSL code are automatically reflected in the corresponding Rust file.
-For example, changing the type of a uniform in WGSL will raise a compile error in Rust code using the generated struct to initialize the buffer.
+wgsl_bindgen, powered by [naga-oil](https://github.com/bevyengine/naga_oil), is a tool that integrates into your Rust build process.
+It parses WGSL shaders and generates corresponding Rust modules.
+These modules contain type definitions and boilerplate code that match your shaders, reducing the risk of runtime errors by catching mismatches at compile time.

+The tool facilitates a shader-focused workflow.
+When you modify your WGSL shaders, the changes are automatically reflected in the Rust code.
+This immediate feedback helps catch errors early, making it easier to work with shaders.

 ## Features
 - supports import syntax and many more features from naga oil flavour.